-Our national programme of summer schools provide an opportunity for students to explore a chosen subject area and experience what it’s like to live and learn at Leeds.
+Our national programme of summer schools provides an opportunity for students to explore a chosen subject area and experience what it’s like to live and learn at Leeds.

 Designed for Year 12 learners, our summer schools offer a unique insight into university life.
 Students take part in interactive workshops and engaging practical sessions which develop their subject knowledge, study skills and careers awareness.
 Students will also meet current undergraduates, academics, stay overnight in student accommodation and participate in social activities and events.